Sharing is caring!

 Popular Grocery Stores in Mérida for Expats

-For example, I need a particular spice and instead of asking the Facebook Mérida Food Hunt group, I approach someone in the grocery store.
+For example, when I need a particular spice and instead of asking the Facebook Mérida Food Hunt group, I approach someone in the grocery store.
 I don’t know about you but I’m kind of craving human contact after being cooped up for so long.
 For me, it’s much more satisfying asking a real live person if they’ve seen Meyer lemons that asking in a Facebook group.
 Do you feel me?

 On any given day, at any given time, expats are in the following local stores: